danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

   <figcaption>Information about the created pipeline job.</figcaption>
 </figure>

-If it has status "Complete", we should have an `test.mp3` file in our output bucket!
+If it has status "Complete", we should have a `test.mp3` file in our output bucket!

 ### Using FFmpeg + AWS Lambda Layers